logsem/iris-wasmfx/README.md

 The other files in the folder are mostly unchanged from Iris-Wasm, and are:

-- `theories/iris/rules/iris_rules_pure.v`: contains proof rules for *pure* instructions, i.e. those whose reduction semantics are independent from the state (for example, the `wp_binop` rule in Line 260);
+- `theories/iris/rules/iris_rules_pure.v`: contains proof rules for *pure* instructions, i.e. those whose reduction semantics are independent from the state (for example, the `ewp_binop` rule in Line 36);

 - `theories/iris/rules/iris_rules_control.v`: contains proof rules for control instructions;